-An original idea is to celebrate this special moment with something that reminds your child of just how grown-up they are becoming.
-In Turkey, a wonderful tradition they have is to go to a workplace which inspires their child and to bury the tooth near or in front of it.
+An original idea is to celebrate this special moment with something that reminds your child just how grown-up they are becoming.
+In Turkey, there’s a wonderful tradition to go to an inspirational workplace and to bury the tooth near or in front of it.
 So, if your little girl wants to become a nurse or a doctor, you could visit the local hospital and bury the tooth nearby.
-If your little boy wants to be a teacher, visit the local school, and so on.
+If your little boy wants to be a teacher, you visit the local school, and so on.

-The place can be anywhere that represents their aspirations for later life.
+The place can be anywhere that represents their aspirations for later in life.
 This can be a refreshing way to remind your child of their meaning or purpose, give them a sense of direction and an excitement about growing up.
-This could be linked to the tooth fairy, and perhaps a little letter about their aspirations could be sent that night.
+This could be linked to the Tooth Fairy, and perhaps a little letter about their aspirations could be sent that night.